fabiozambelli/ExpenseManagement/README.md

 Tesseract installation on server side is required for optical character recognition.

-ExpenseManagement provides RESTFull web services for image uploading and retreiving JSON feed.
+ExpenseManagement provides RESTFull web services for image uploading and retrieving JSON data.

 License
 =======